kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 For this course, we'll choose the definition set by Sam Newman in [Building Microservices](https://www.oreilly.com/library/view/building-microservices/9781491950340/): "**Microservices are small, autonomous services that work together**".
 The opposite of a microservice is a service that is self-contained and independent called a [Monolith](https://en.wikipedia.org/wiki/Monolithic_application).

-The misconception of microservices being a large number of extremely small services is proliferated by large enterprises.
-If you have an extremely large enterprise where teams don't even know the existence of other teams you may have an unconventionally large number of microservices.
-Due to the insanity of a large number of small services without any good reasoning, we witnessed the term monolith trending in 2020.

-- "Monoliths are the future" - Kelsey Hightower, Staff Developer Advocate at Google, ["Monoliths are the Future"](https://changelog.com/posts/monoliths-are-the-future)

-For the context of this unpopular opinion, Kelsey Hightower points out at "The problem people try to solve with microservices doesn't really line up with reality", leading to _Distributed Monoliths_ where you have a large number of microservices without a good reason.

-- "Run a small team, not a tech behemoth?
-Embrace the monolith and make it majestic.
-You Deserve It!" - David Heinemeier Hansson, cofounder & CTO at Basecamp, ["The Majestic Monolith"](https://m.signalvnoise.com/the-majestic-monolith/)

-And this evolves into ["The Majestic Monolith can become The Citadel"](https://m.signalvnoise.com/the-majestic-monolith-can-become-the-citadel/) with the following: "next step is The Citadel, which keeps the Majestic Monolith at the center, but supports it with a set of Outposts, each extracting a small subset of application responsibilities."

 When to use microservices?
 In the following video where Sam Newman and Martin Fowler discuss microservices, the answer is: "When you've got a really good reason".

 It also includes the top 3 reasons for using microservices: